FAQ – Animals lost or found

 If you have lost or found a pet in an area not covered by the Montreal SPCA, please contact your city hall (or Borough office) or your local animal control service for contact information to the appropriate animal shelter/pound in your sector.

-**Please note: Animals from all municipalities will be kept in our stray section for 3 days before being evaluated for adoption**
+**Please note: Animals from all municipalities and boroughs will be kept in our stray section for 3 days before being evaluated for adoption**

 - FOUND ANIMALS: If you have found an animal in an area covered by the Montreal SPCA, please bring the animal to our shelter as soon as possible as his owner must certainly be looking for him.
 We are located at 5215 Jean-Talon West and our reception is open from 7:00 am to 8:00 pm, 7 days a week.
 If you cannot organize transportation, please call the SPCA’s front desk (514-735-2711, ext ‘0’) so that one of our patroller can pick up the animal.
 You can also send us an email at firstname.lastname@example.org with a description and picture of the animal.